 The recent launch of ‘Development Impact Bonds’ (DIBs), managed by the World Bank, exemplifies financialisation trends, but also reveals the accompanying challenges, and the work being performed by development agencies and financial intermediaries with sometimes unfamiliar partners to create these new financial markets.
-DIBs are an adapted form of social impact bonds, which have been rolled out in the UK and US especially over the last six years or so (Saldinger 2016).
+DIBs are an adapted form of social impact bonds, which have been rolled out in the UK and US especially over the last six years or so (Saldinger, 2016).
 DIBs require an investor to provide the upfront capital for some form of ‘development’ intervention – improved education in a poor region, for example – carried out by a service provider.
 If the intervention is ‘successful’, as defined by previously agreed metrics, then the investor receives repayment with profit from the outcome payor – in the case of DIBs, usually a foundation or donor agency.
-The aim, according to the global head of KPMG’s Centre for Excellence in international development assistance services, is for DIBs to evolve from being a results-based financing mechanism to become “true bonds – a tradeable asset class”.
+The aim, according to the global head of KPMG’s Centre for Excellence in international development assistance services, is for DIBs to evolve from being a results-based financing mechanism to become ‘true bonds – a tradeable asset class’.
 DIBs are part of a new development financing and financialising logic that assume such partnerships will unlock private financial flows through their promise of (rentier) profits, while providing innovative, efficient and determined development interventions.
 The latter attributes are coded as strengths of the private sector, implicitly or explicitly framed as superior to flabby states and soft-hearted non-profits.
 However, as critical analysts of financialisation remind us, this is not a frictionless process.
 Amongst other things, Saldinger (2016) notes that DIBs have proven costly and difficult to put together, something also noted by the KPMG representative quoted above.
 This points to some of the hurdles to novel commodification, but also to the unfolding nexus of financial firms and intermediaries working with and through international development agencies.

-There are many similar examples: ‘catastrophe bonds’, for example, are more established, and look set to become potent instruments of financialising risk in developing countries (Johnson 2013).
-‘Vaccine bonds’ are promoted, amongst others, by The Bill and Melinda Gates Foundation and GAVI, the global Vaccine Alliance (Mitchell and Sparke 2016).
-Ebola Bonds, issued by the World Bank’s Pandemic Emergency Facility, are yet another example of the ways in which, “new forms of humanitarian aid and global health financing are being leveraged behind closed doors” (Erikson 2015).
+There are many similar examples: ‘catastrophe bonds’, for example, are more established, and look set to become potent instruments of financialising risk in developing countries (Johnson, 2013).
+‘Vaccine bonds’ are promoted, amongst others, by The Bill and Melinda Gates Foundation and GAVI, the global Vaccine Alliance (Mitchell and Sparke, 2016).
+Ebola Bonds, issued by the World Bank’s Pandemic Emergency Facility, are yet another example of the ways in which, ‘new forms of humanitarian aid and global health financing are being leveraged behind closed doors’ (Erikson, 2015).
 Creating these new instruments entails significant complexity (for example in insurance, reinsurance and arbitrage), very considerable risk (as with all financial markets, speculation can lose money as well as make it), and partnerships with a spectrum of non-traditional development partners not usually noted for their commitments to poverty reduction, including hedge funds, insurance and accountancy giants, and derivative markets.
-Development agencies are mitigating risks – but primarily those of the investors, and not, say the countries, communities or individuals at risk from Ebola, and subject to the weak health systems within which it is so devastating.
-Carroll and Jarvis (2014: 538) examine how development programmes and strategies are increasingly aimed a risk mitigation for capital (including financial capital), that is:
+Development agencies are mitigating risks – but primarily those of the investors, and not those of the countries, communities or individuals at risk from Ebola, and subject to the weak health systems within which it is so devastating.
+Carroll and Jarvis (2014: 538) examine how development programmes and strategies are increasingly aimed at risk mitigation for capital (including financial capital), that is:

 … the escorting of international capital by multilateral [and bilateral] development agencies into frontier and emerging market settings – has itself become a valued form of development policy, making many (often large) infrastructure projects and other investments proceed with alacrity. (square brackets added)